iltommi/qdb-documentation/source/reference/qdbd.rst

 .. option:: --peer=<address>:<port>

-    The address and port of a peer to which to connect within the :term:`hive`.
-It can be any :term:`server` belonging to the :term:`hive`.
+    The address and port of a peer to which to connect within the :term:`cluster`.
+It can be any :term:`server` belonging to the :term:`cluster`.

     Argument
         The address and port of a machines where a quasardb daemon is running.
 The address string can be a host name or an IP address.